4 Minute Read

 Amanda Matilda Photography

-Wedding memories last a lifetime, so capture every special moment with the help of a seasoned photographer.
+Wedding memories last a lifetime, so capture every moment with the help of a professional photographer.
 Grand Junction local, Amanda Matilda, not only captures your special day with amazing imagery, she also helps guide couples through the elopement planning process.
 From referrals to logistics, Amanda provides you extra assurance that everything will go off without a hitch on your big day.

 Looking for entertainment and activity ideas to round out your elopement?
 Check out where to stay, dine, and things to do in Grand Junction after saying “I do,” in the Official Grand Junction Visitor Guide.